 “I’m back.
 Team Kevin forever.”

-Over in Canada we find Tyler working at a fish counter.
+Over in Canada, we find Tyler working at a fish counter.
 Suddenly, the title of the episode takes on a double meaning.
 He thinks that his mysterious lady love will surely walk by one day, as that market is her favorite place to shop.
 We don’t see that come to fruition, but Kevin does get a vision and decides he needs to stay in Canada to find the next soul.
 That means, stringing Tyler along a little bit more.
-While there, he decides to help the Gus, the owner of that fish counter, by going to visit “The Man” who has raised rent on the poor old guy.
+While there, he decides to help the Gus, the owner of that fish counter, by going to visit “The Man” who has raised the rent on the poor old guy.

 “The Man,” as it turns out, is actually a very kind woman who gives Kevin the idea to help Gus update his store in her market.
 He takes this idea and RUNS with it.
 We soon see Kevin and Tyler tossing fish back and forth to draw a massive crowd.
-Gus, and everyone else, are pleasantly surprised at the turn of events.
+Gus and everyone else are pleasantly surprised at the turn of events.

 Meanwhile, Amy and her cop get friendlier back at home.
 She invites him in for the first time… as a couple.
 They sneak around like they are back in high school, and you can’t help but laugh at how juvenile, and simultaneously super cute, they are being.

 What isn’t cute, is Tyler dropping a gigantic fish on a small child.
 That ends the whole fish throwing show real quick like.
 Though the stand has to be shut down after that, they have made such a positive difference that Gus has finally decided to upgrade his counter.
-That means, he and “The Man” are back to being friends again.
+That means he and “The Man” are back to being friends again.
 Kevin is so excited that he gives her (the man) a big hug and BOOM – the second of the 36 normal people with good in their hearts has been found.
 Another righteous soul in the books.

 Unfortunately, we end with Kevin getting a huge reality check.
 As it turns out, Tyler isn’t on team Kevin anymore.
 Much to Kevin’s dismay, Tyler does not care about Kevin’s good intentions.
 He is hurt, to the core.
-I mean, who could actually blame him?
+I mean, who could even blame him?